briancaffey/briancaffey.github.io/content/2017/11/19/tensorflow-gpu-setup-with-docker-on-arch-linux.html.md

 ---
 layout: post
 title: Installing the GPU version of Tensorflow with Docker on Arch Linux
 date: 2017-11-19
 comments: true
 image: /static/trump.png
+tags:
+  - arch-linux
+  - tensorflow
+  - docker
+  - nvidia
+  - python
 ---

 I've tried installing the GPU version of Tensorflow a few times before and failed.
 There seems to be lots of confusion about the build process, of which there are many.
 Also, over the last few years there have been many new versions of the software needed to support the GPU version of Tensorflow as well as the first official release of Tensorflow itself (which is now on version 1.4), such as CUDA and cudnn, and different version of python.
 This is one more attempt at installing the GPU version of Tensor Flow on my Desktop PC that is currently dual booting with Arch Linux and Windows 10.
 I've decided to try going the docker route because it should eliminate some of the headache of missing depedencies.
 Here are the specs for my computer:

 - i7-6700K
 - NVIDIA GTX 1080